 The total body dose rate from the radioactive noble gases may be calculated at any location by assuming a person is immersed in and irradiated by a semi-infinite cloud of the noble gases.
 Compliance is assessed and alarm setpoints established based on the dose rate at the site boundary where the minimum atmospheric dispersion from the plant occurs.
-This location is 1950 meters SSE of the plant where $\chi/Q = 5.8 \times 10^{-7} \text{ sec/m}^3$ .
+This location is 1950 meters W to NW of the plant where $\chi/Q = 1.3 \times 10^{-6}$ sec/m.
 The dose rate D may be calculated using equation 3.2-1.